nerd-bear/Memo/website/codebase.md

                 </div>

                 <div class="prose max-w-none">
-                    <h3 class="text-2xl font-bold mb-4 text-blue-600">Getting Started with CRAC Bot Commands</h3>
+                    <h3 class="text-2xl font-bold mb-4 text-blue-600">Getting Started with Memo Bot Commands</h3>
-                    <p class="mb-4">CRAC Bot comes packed with a variety of commands to help you manage your server and engage with your community.
+                    <p class="mb-4">Memo Bot comes packed with a variety of commands to help you manage your server and engage with your community.
 In this guide, we'll walk you through the most important commands and how to use them effectively.</p>

                     <h4 class="text-xl font-bold mb-2 text-blue-600">Basic Command Structure</h4>
-                    <p class="mb-4">All CRAC Bot commands start with a prefix.
+                    <p class="mb-4">All Memo Bot commands start with a prefix.
 By default, this prefix is set to "?", but it can be customized in the config file.
 Here's the basic structure of a command:</p>
                     <pre class="bg-gray-100 p-4 rounded-md mb-4">?commandName [argument1] [argument2] ...</pre>

                     <h3 class="text-2xl font-bold mb-4 text-blue-600">Essential Commands</h3>